Can Dogs Detect Malaria? A study was conducted to determine wheth... | Channels for Pearson+

 Hypothesis Testing

 Hypothesis testing is a statistical method used to make decisions about a population based on sample data.
 It involves formulating a null hypothesis (H0) that represents no effect or difference, and an alternative hypothesis (H1) that indicates the presence of an effect or difference.
-In this case, the null hypothesis would state that there is no difference in the detection rates of malaria between the two groups of socks.
+The goal is to determine whether the observed data provide sufficient evidence to reject the null hypothesis at a specified significance level, often denoted as alpha (α).

 Recommended video: